 Need to know

-- Many health funds charge single parents 10 to 30% less than two-parent families.
-If you're paying the same as a two-parent family, review your policy
+- Many health funds charge single parents 30% less than two-parent families – if you're paying the same as a two-parent family, review your policy

-- Use our health insurance comparison tool to make sure you're getting the best value for money on the cover you need
+- Review your health insurance at least once a year to make sure you're getting the best deal for you and your family

 Single-parent families are unfairly treated by health insurance providers in ways that don't make a lot of sense.

-At the same time, single parents' health insurance premiums are higher than singles without kids, and some funds even charge single parents the same premium as two-parent families.
-Doesn't seem fair, does it?
+On average, single parent policies cost 66% more than single policies and some funds even charge single parents the same premium as two-parent families.

 - no excess or co-payments for children if they need to go to hospital

-Read more about perks for children in The best health insurance for families.
+Read more about the perks available for children in the best health insurance for families.

 - Basic – very little if any cover in a private hospital